How to Make an Evergreen Garland

 • Optional Decorations

-Gather a variety of fresh greenery.
-Sprigs of cedar, pine, fir, and Saskatoon sprigs were the foundation for my garland.
-I chose pine for a long needle texture, fir for shorter needles and fragrance, and Saskatoon branches for a rustic look.
-All these greens were from my backyard, except for the cedar I bought at a local garden center.
+Sprigs of Cedar, Pine, Fir, and Saskatoon sprigs were the foundation for my garland.
+I chose Pine for a long needle texture, fir for shorter needles and fragrance, and Saskatoon branches for a rustic look.
+Fir adds fragrance and Cedar contributes an easy-to-use texture.

-The goal is to have 4-5 different kinds of greenery that are placed together in individual bundles.
 Have enough of each type of foliage to use for the entire project so that it will have a unified look.
 Other great additions are small branches, twigs that have dried berries, and pinecones.

 You will need a piece of medium or heavy-weight jute the desired length of your garland to attach the evergreen bundles.